reflectoring/reflectoring.github.io/_posts/book-reviews/2019-09-11-book-review-shape-up.md

 * the common two-week sprint is too short for the overhead it brings
 * a six-week cycle is the result of Basecamp experimenting over the years
 * there's a two-week "cooldown" phase after each cycle in which developers are free to follow up on work they're invested in
-* teams change from cycle to cycle and consist of a designer, 1-2 programmers and a tester
+* teams change from cycle to cycle and consist of a designer, 1-2 programmers, and a tester
-* the "betting table" is a call with the highest stakeholders to decide which pitches make it into the next cycle
+* the "betting table" is a conference call with the highest stakeholders to decide which pitches make it into the next cycle
-* it's important that the highest stakeholders place the bets so that there is no higher authority to veto the bets and waste work in the process
+* the highest stakeholders must place the bets so that there is no higher authority to veto the bets and waste time and effort in the process
 * there are no interruptions during a cycle - if something comes up, it can usually wait until the next cycle
-* the "circuit breaker" rules says that projects do not get an extension if they are not finished within the cycle
+* the "circuit breaker" rule says that projects do not get an extension if they are not finished within the cycle
 * only one cycle is planned - a clean slate after each cycle avoids debts to carry around

 ### Hand Over Responsibility